 In addition to managing pain and symptoms, hospice also offers critical emotional and spiritual support, providing respite care and supporting the family through bereavement.

 Our mission is to provide a home away from home for children to receive pediatric hospice care when it is not available in their hometowns.
 At Erin’s Place a child will receive end of life care in a peaceful atmosphere where they can spend the end of their life as fully and with as much dignity as possible.

 Erin’s Place may also serve as a temporary home for families whose children are required to stay in Albuquerque for extended periods of time because of their treatment protocols and their state of health.

-With your help, the CCFNM will raise $1 Million so that Erin’s Place will become a reality.
-Five hundred thousand dollars will provide housing for multiple families facing pediatric cancer crisis.
-It will include the Edwin and Novella Lineberry Room for visiting and various activities.
-And, $500,000 will create an endowment, which will ensure maintenance for Erin’s Place in perpetuity.
+With your help, the CCFNM raised $1 million dollars so that Erin’s Place will became a reality. $500,00 provides housing for multiple families facing pediatric cancer crisis.
+It includes the Edwin and Novella Lineberry Room for visiting and various activities.
+And, $500,000 created an endowment, which ensures maintenance for Erin’s Place in perpetuity.

 Through the generosity of friends we can provided a place where those who are facing childhood cancers can experience joy in the midst of their journey.

 “We knew that Estrella would have wanted to be at home when she died, but we lived too far away.
 Her pain needed to be managed here (in Albuquerque).
 The CCFNM tried to find a place for us, and finally a relative offered his home.
 Sadly, she died before we could leave the hospital.
 When Erin’s Place becomes a reality, families will have a place to be together.” -Estrella’s Mom, Hope

 In June 2017 Erin’s Place was complete leaving families, like Estrella’s, a place where they can come together.